ghritak/bitespeed/README.md

-# FutureBlink
+# BiteSpeed

-Welcome to FutureBlink!
+Welcome to BiteSpeed!
 This README will guide you through setting up the project environment and running it locally.

 ## Prerequisites